-Planning a trip to the San Diego County Fair this year?
-While you're thinking about fried foods, funhouse rides and food demonstrations, don't overlook these five essential items for a safe and healthy day on the midway.
+The San Diego County Fair is back in business this year.
+While you're thinking about the Ferris wheel, fried food and demonstrations you've missed, don't overlook these 6 essential items for a safe and healthy day on the midway.

 You're going to do a lot of walking.
 Comfortable, close-fitting shoes with a cushion sole and good arch protection are a safe bet - flip-flops are not.
 Even with the best footwear, your feet may be sore at the end of the day.
 Treat them as you would after working out.

 Even on overcast days, sun protection is a must.
-Dr. Catherine Sundsmo, a family medicine doctor with Sharp Rees-Stealy Del Mar recommends that you bring sunscreen with at least SPF 30 and reapply often to exposed parts of your body, including the back of the neck, arms, legs and tops of the feet.
-Wearing a broad-brimmed hat can protect the top of the head and provide shade on your face as you are walking around the fair.
+Dr. Catherine Sundsmo, a family medicine doctor with Sharp Rees-Stealy Del Mar, recommends that you bring sunscreen with at least SPF 30 and reapply it often to exposed parts of your body, including the back of the neck, arms, legs and tops of the feet.
+Wearing a broad-brimmed hat can protect the top of your head and provide shade on your face as you are walking around the fair.

-All of that walking, snacking and looking can leave you dehydrated, especially on a warm sunny day.
-Bring a water bottle for each person in your group, and fill it throughout the day.
+All of that walking, snacking and fair fun can leave you dehydrated, especially on a warm sunny day.
+Bring a reusable water bottle for each person in your group, and refill it throughout the day.

-Fair food is notoriously unhealthy.
+Fair food is notoriously less-than-healthy.
 A deep-fried splurge once a year isn't terrible, but think about some healthier choices, too.
-Pack granola bars or small snack items that don't need refrigeration to keep you sated throughout the long day.
+Pack granola bars or small snack items that don't need refrigeration to keep you satisfied throughout the long day.

-A long day at the fair can be exhausting for adults, but especially for small children who are used to quiet breaks during the day.
+A long day at the fair can be exhausting, but especially for small children and those who have not been in crowded public areas for many months.
+Be sure to build quiet time and rest breaks into your day.
 The sights, smells and sounds can also be a distraction for children with sensory processing disorders.
 Pack a small comfort blanket, stuffed animal or toy that is familiar and can be easily carried to soothe a tired and cranky tyke.